stevejhiggs/gulp-webpack-es6-pipeline/README.md

 Want all the hotness of es6 but not want the hassle of figuring out how to get:

-* webpack 4
+- webpack 5
-* babel
+- babel
-* gulp
+- gulp
-* eslint
+- eslint

 all set up and working together?

 Great, neither do I. That's why I did it once and built this package.

-*This project is now built around gulp 4.x, if you need gulp 3.x compatibility please use version 14.0.0*
+_This project is now built around gulp 4.x, if you need gulp 3.x compatibility please use version 14.0.0 or above_

 ## setting up

-* install node > v8 + npm
+- install node > v8 + npm
-* npm init your project in a folder `npm init`
+- npm init your project in a folder `npm init`
-* install global gulp `npm install -g gulp`
+- install global gulp `npm install -g gulp`
-* add gulp package `npm install gulp --save-dev`
+- add gulp package `npm install gulp --save-dev`
-* add this package `npm install gulp-webpack-es6-pipeline --save-dev`
+- add this package `npm install gulp-webpack-es6-pipeline --save-dev`
-* create a file called `gulpfile.js in your project root`
+- create a file called `gulpfile.js in your project root`
-* in your gulpfile add the following:
+- in your gulpfile add the following:

 ```
 const gulp = require('gulp');